kubernetes-sigs/cluster-api-provider-cloudstack/README.md

         secret-key = <cloudstackSecretKey>
         ```

-    2. Run the following command to save the above cloudstack connection info into an environment variable, to be used by `./config/default/credentials.yaml`:
+    2. Run the following command to save the above cloudstack connection info into an environment variable, to be used by `./config/default/credentials.yaml` and ultimately the generated `infrastructure-components.yaml`, where it gets passed to CAPC:

         ```
         export CLOUDSTACK_B64ENCODED_SECRET=`base64 -i cloud-config`